masumeee/SRIM-Ion-Implantation-Profile-Plotter/README.md

 Getting Started
 Open the tool in your browser: Launch Plotter.
-Upload your SRIM Range.txt files.
+Upload directly your SRIM Ion/Recoil Distribution Files Range.txt files.
 Customize units and plot settings.
 Interact with the plot and export high-quality figures.
 Full Process Steps Below!